eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 .. warning::

-  To obtain a better performance when working with large data messages it is extremely recommended to set through :ref:`dds_layer_domainParticipantQos` the send and receive buffer sizes of the TCP transport to the maximum default system value.
-See :ref:`finding-out-maximum-socket-values` to learn how to check it.
+  To obtain a better performance when working with large data messages it is extremely recommended to use the builtin transports configuration options to adjust the transport to the specific needs of the application.
+  Please refer to :ref:`use-case-large-data-options` for more information about how to configure it.

 Configuring Readers and Writers
 -------------------------------